 TRANSFORMATION is an assertion that our actions today create our future tomorrow.
 The future can be described and realized when you free yourself from constraints of the past.
 In transformation, you design your future and invent ways to bring it about.
 Transformation doesn’t describe the future by referencing the past (better, faster, or cheaper); it births a future that is entirely new.

 In my experience, transformation does not happen overnight.
 It takes change and lots of it!
-I don’t believe we can have transformation without having various changes along the way first.
-Reading these articles helps me to understand that all the changes I have been through helped to transform me into who I am today.
+We can’t have transformation without having various changes along the way first.
+Reading these articles helped me to understand that all the changes I have been through helped to transform me into who I am today.
 I am not a changed woman, I am a transformed woman!

 I do not dwell on the failures and struggles of my past; I used them as learning opportunities for my future.
 I understand why my life was the way it was and how the changes in my belief system have transformed my outlook on life today.
 This transformation helps to keep me from making the same bad choices I have in the past and guides me to view my future in a different light.
 Because I have transformed, I cannot go back to the way I was or the life I lived.
 That thought truly feels good because it means I love and respect myself today!